bfortuner/ml-glossary/docs/multiclass_logistic_regression.rst

 .. image:: images/multiclass_logistic_training.png
     :align: center

-The final accuracy of 81% isn't particularly great, but we already suspected that it would be difficult to separate this data with linear decision boundaries.
+The final accuracy of about 81% isn't particularly great, but we already suspected that it would be difficult to separate this data with linear decision boundaries.

-Using a similar function to plotIris, we can make a custom plot to compare the results of the multiclass logistic regression and confirm our suspicions.
-Just like the plotIris() function, the color is mapped by the class label, but for the predicted data the marker size directly corresponds to the confidence of the prediction- higher confidence leads to a larger marker size.
+Using a function similar to plotIris(), we can make a custom plot to compare the results of the multiclass logistic regression and confirm our suspicions.
+Just like the plotIris() function, the color is mapped by the class label, and additionally for the predicted data the marker size directly corresponds to the confidence of the prediction- higher confidence leads to a larger marker size.

 .. image:: images/multiclass_logistic_predict_versus_actual.png
     :align: center

 The logistic regressor in this case struggles to accurately identify many of the data points, even misclassifying many of the data points that should correspond to the yellow flower type as red, possibly due to the model for the yellow flower type having low predictive values overall.
 The logistic regression also does a relatively poor job at capturing the 'fuzzy' boundary of the yellow and blue/gray clusters.
-In general the model is about 50% more confident at classifying the data on the edges compared to the data in the center of the overall dataset.
+In general the model is about 50% more confident at classifying the data on the edges compared to the data in the center of the overall dataset, and the origins of the low accuracy are clearly coming from the central region.